ReadyMouse/crypto4cfos/modules/module-2-blockchain/_posts/2025-02-03-how-blockchain-works.md

 You may be thinking, right that's how money works.

 Recall, the skimming half-penny scheme from real life and the movie "Office Space".
 This requires half-pennies...which doesn't exist in our phsyical world.
 It's a function of digital calculation, floating decimal points.
-Etherum is uses an **Account-based model** for it's ledger.
-Simply: It allow decimal point mathematics.
+Etherum uses an **Account-based model** for its ledger.
+Simply: It allows decimal point mathematics.

-This is purely an implementation detail, and you do not need to know it to functional happily in the cryptocurrency world.
+This is purely an implementation detail, and you do not need to know it to function happily in the cryptocurrency world.
 You can live happily without ever storing UTXOs in your brainspace.
 I won't mention it again.

 UXTOs: Bitcoin, Bitcoin Lightening, DOGECoin, Zcash, ...

-Account Model: Etherum, Solan, Tron, ...
+Account Model: Etherum, Solana, Tron, ...